ttappr/linked-vector/README.md

 ## Iterators

 `LinkedVector` implements the standard set of double-ended iterators.
-They can be instantiated directly vie methods such as `iter()`, or implicitly.
+They can be instantiated directly via methods such as `iter()`, or implicitly.

 ```rust
 use linked_vector::*;